Definitions

 - Information Gain

 - Content that adds something the rest of the web does not already have — original data, a contrarian-but-evidenced view, a proprietary benchmark.
 Search engines and AI assistants preferentially surface it.
-ThriveFinity’s verdict ledger and claims reports are built to earn it.
+ThriveFinity’s methodology and claims reports are built to earn it.

 - Errata

 - A public log of corrections.
-When a ThriveFinity verdict is shown to be wrong, the correction is published rather than quietly fixed — a transparency mechanism most competitors do not offer and cannot credibly fake.
+When a ThriveFinity verdict is shown to be wrong, the correction is published rather than quietly fixed — a transparency practice that makes accountability visible rather than assumed.

 - Data Room